Rape of Alexandre Robert: Minimization of the case by the Dubai authorities

 This case shed light on part of the judicial system of the United Arab Emirates, particularly on the treatment reserved for rape cases and on the taboo of homosexuality in the country.
 According to Robert's father, they were received in a rather hostile way by the police who would have done everything to dissuade them from filing a complaint.

-At the time of the medical examination, the doctor at the police station coaxed Robert to admit that he was homosexual and that the incident was not in fact a rape, but a consensual homosexual relationship between him and the three men.
-The medical report also suggested that Alexandre has "homosexual liabilities".
+At the time of the medical examination, the doctor at the police station pressured Robert to say that he was homosexual and that the incident was not in fact a rape, but instead was a consensual homosexual relationship between him and the three men.

 Dubai considers homosexuality a crime, with consensual sodomy punishable by up to 10 years in prison in Dubai.
 The concept of raping a man is also not widely recognised, with Dubai even preferring to talk about "forced homosexuality" rather than rape in these situations.

 Alexandre's mother, Véronique Robert, was quickly made aware of the events.
 As a journalist, she used her networks and knowledge to ensure that her son's rape was not swept under the carpet by Emirati authorities.
 She hired a French-speaking Emirati lawyer and had her son undergo a series of medical tests, ensuring that the complaint was taken seriously.
 She also enlisted the help of the French authorities, in particular the French Consulate in Dubai.
-Véronique Robert then contacted the French government directly via the Quai d'Orsay and the Secretary General of the Elysée Palace, Claude Géant.
-During a meeting at the Elysée Palace in July 2007, French President Nicolas Sarkozy even asked his Emirati counterpart to give "the greatest attention" to the case.
+Véronique Robert then contacted the French government directly via the Quai d'Orsay and the Secretary General of the Élysée Palace, Claude Guéant.
+During a meeting at the Élysée Palace in July 2007, French President Nicolas Sarkozy even asked his Emirati counterpart to give "the greatest attention" to the case.

-Following the mobilisation of Alexandre's mother, their lawyer contacted the Dubai police so that they could take the young man's statement again, this time more seriously as it had not even been recorded.
+Following the mobilisation of Alexandre's mother, their lawyer contacted the Dubai police so that they could take the young man's statement again, this time more seriously, as it previously had not even been recorded.
 As a result of this new statement and the number plate that Robert provided them with, the police were able to arrest two of the rapists.